-Engineers need to calculate all this to know how big an engine to put in a car or plane - or to make get the balloon to travel the furthest along the string.
+Engineers need to calculate all this to know how big an engine to put in a car or plane - or to make

 Extension

 Your air is your fuel supply.
 Inflate the balloon only half way and see what effect that has on the distance travelled.
 Repeat three times, recording the distance for each repetition.